 Itís finally here!!!
 The air system youíve been waiting for.
 The CP Air combines everything youíve been looking for in an air system and puts it together in one ultra light package.
 Super High Flow Rate, Fast Recharge rate, Superior reliability and on top of everything itís rebuildable.
 All of this in a design that is nearly Ĺlb lighter than the competition.
 What more could you look for in an air system?
 The CP Air Combines it all and then backs it with the commitment to be at every PSP and NPPL to offer full factory support when you need it most.
 We took the same reliable technology that you have come to know and trust from the CP In-Line Regulator and created the ultimate bottle regulator.

 The Custom Products CP Air is newer, so it should be commonly available, both new and used.
-Check out the Places to Buy links below for places to purchase it new.

 Tiny (almost as small and light as my friends pmi 45/4500)

 When i got this tank it was totally awesome.
 I brought it to my friends house and we compered tanks and he has a pmi 45/4500 and my tank is the smallest bit bigger and almost as light, this tank is amazing.
 But after having it for a while, i have one of the older versions, the pin got stuck down so i called cp and they are just going to send me a whole new thead set and pin to make up for it, how sweet is that.